-Older buildings typically used valuable fir or cedar crafted wood windows.
-These older-growth trees means denser, longer-lasting wood.
+Older buildings typically used valuable fir or cedar-crafted wood windows.
+These older-growth trees mean denser, longer-lasting wood.
 DO NOT replace them.

-These windows have over the years been considered to be long lasting and the best windows.
-If your windows are made of cedar, fir or any other high quality hardwood, do not be lured into thinking that you need to replace your existing wood windows, we can perform wood window restoration.
-The wood material for these windows were gathered from old growth forests’ there are not many old growth forests left.
+These windows have, over the years, been considered to be long-lasting and the best windows.
+If your windows are made of cedar, fir, or any other high-quality hardwood, do not be lured into thinking that you need to replace your existing wood windows; we can perform wood window restoration.
+The wood material for these windows was gathered from old-growth forests.
+There are not many old-growth forests left.
 Modern Replacement windows aren’t made of quality hardwood materials.
-The wood from these windows are grown for building materials and are not very dense.
-This means they were not prone last which will call for further replacement.
-Vintage windows were built better and although they have drawbacks, we have many options to fix and upgrade your valuable vintage windows to modern standards!
+The wood from these windows is grown for building materials and is not very dense.
+This means they were not prone last, which will call for further replacement.
+Vintage windows were built better, and although they have drawbacks, we have many options to fix and upgrade your valuable vintage windows to modern standards!

-Apart from being long lasting, vintage wood windows add aesthetic & monetary value to your home.
-It is not easy to find high quality wood windows especially hardwood windows, being produced today and if so they are quite expensive.
+Apart from being long-lasting, vintage wood windows add aesthetic & monetary value to your home.
+It is not easy to find high-quality wood windows, especially hardwood windows, being produced today, and if so, they are quite expensive.
 This means that your home will hold more value with the original windows.
-Instead of replacing them, your existing wood windows can be brought back into great shape and made more functional and more energy efficient, that rivals newly produced windows, while holding more value and beauty by repairing them.
-Your original vintage windows will be the best at matching the style of your home, with replacement you will lose the character of the home.
+Instead of replacing them, your existing wood windows can be brought back into great shape and made more functional and more energy-efficient, which rivals newly produced windows, while holding more value and beauty by repairing them.
+Your original vintage windows will be the best at matching the style of your home; with the replacement, you will lose the character of the home.

-Environmentally conscious people are opting for restoration over replacement as a way to conserve energy, save money, and reduce their carbon footprint.
-Window restoration proves to be an effective environmentally friendly way to conserve resources by utilizing what has already been produced.
-In addition, replacement windows that contain vinyl or PVC are toxic to produce, create toxic by-products and are not recyclable.
+Environmentally conscious people are opting for restoration over replacement to conserve energy, save money, and reduce their carbon footprint.
+Window restoration proves to be an effective, environmentally friendly way to conserve resources by utilizing what has already been produced.
+In addition, replacement windows that contain vinyl or PVC are toxic to produce, create toxic by-products, and are not recyclable.

 Windows can be upgraded to modern standards of energy standards.
 Go Green & save on energy costs!